- ORDER: Piciformes

 - Although Nuttall's Woodpeckers are nearly confined to oak woodlands, they do not eat acorns.

 - The oldest recorded Nuttall's Woodpecker was a female and at least 8 years, 9 months old when she was recaptured and rereleased during banding operations in California in 2006.
-She had been banded in the same state in 2000.
+She was banded in the same state in 2000.